 Building Essential Soft Skills

 Soft skills such as leadership, critical thinking, problem-solving, emotional intelligence, and teamwork are key for personal and professional growth.
 These skills help youth connect with others, present their ideas clearly, and work well in any work environment.
-By focusing on training these skills, we can help young people develop the tools they need to stand out in the job market, find good jobs, and build a brighter future for themselves and their communities.
+By focusing on training these skills, we can help young people develop the tools to stand out in the job market, find good jobs, and build a brighter future for themselves and their communities.

 Arturo at his shop in San Salvador, El Salvador.
 (TechnoServe / Julieta Ocampo)